ARTHRITIS OR JOINT PAIN

 Gluten Intolerance.
 Many people with arthritis are temporarily gluten intolerant.
 They feel better without wheat, spelt, oats, barley, and rye.
 Unfortunately, these foods are found in most processed and prepared items served in restaurants, bars and elsewhere.
 So it takes vigilance to learn how to avoid them.

 As with all food sensitivities, the goal is to enable one to tolerate some of these so the lifestyle need not be so restrictive.
 However, for a while gluten avoidance is an excellent and simple way to assist digestion, heal the intestines and often reduce some joint pain.

 Eating Habits.
-Relaxing at mealtime, eating slowly and chewing thoroughly also help one receive more nourishment from food and this promotes better digestion as well.
-Always sit at least 10 minutes after eating before resuming daily activities.
-Resting for longer is even better, as in the Mexican and European siesta ideas.
+Relaxing at mealtime, eating slowly and chewing thoroughly also help one receive more nourishment from food, and this promotes better digestion, as well.
+Taking a digestive enzyme with ox bile and pancreatin is also helpful for most people.
+Other digestive enzymes are not quite as good, in my experience.

 Emotional Clearing.
 Emotional control, mental training, meditation, emotional clearing methods such as biofeedback, counseling and others can help reduce inflammation in the body.
 This is important in some cases of arthritis, especially those with a strong emotional component.

-A complete nutritional balancing program includes a diet for oneÕs metabolic type, several carefully chosen nutritional supplements, lifestyle modifications, a detoxification protocol using sauna therapy and coffee enemas in most cases, and mental/emotional training using the Roy Masters meditation exercise.
+A complete nutritional balancing program includes a diet for oneŐs metabolic type, about 8 or 9 carefully chosen nutritional supplements, and a healthful lifestyle.
+It also includes detoxification procedures using sauna therapy and coffee enemas, if possible, and mental/emotional training using the Roy Masters meditation exercise.

 When Will I Become Well?
 Many cases of arthritis respond within weeks to lifestyle and dietary changes, along with a nutritional supplement program based on a properly performed hair mineral analysis.
 If the situation is chronic, months or even several years may be needed to fully restore joint cartilages.